 Do not speak OSPF interface on the given interface, but do advertise the interface as a stub link in the router-LSA for this router.
-This allows one to advertise addresses on such connected interfaces without having to originate AS-External/Type-5 LSAs (which have global flooding scope) - as would occur if connected addresses were redistributed into OSPF (Redistribute routes to OSPF).
+This allows one to advertise addresses on such connected interfaces without having to originate AS-External/Type-5 LSAs (which have global flooding scope) - as would occur if connected addresses were redistributed into OSPF (Redistribution).
 This is the only way to advertise non-OSPF links into stub areas.